peng/fontgo/README.md

     // will get font struct
     f.GetFontInfo()

-    // only get some word font
+    // only get some word font，this will reduce the font size, and only keep the "a" and "b" word font f.Subset(["a", "b"])
-    f.Subset(["a", "b"])

     // write font